hp-gong/hp-easy-export/README.txt

 * Modify & Update & Add codes on the plugin.
 * Update README file.
 * Update Instructions for the export-overview.pdf.
-* Compatible and tested with Wordpress 5.0.2
+* Compatible and tested with Wordpress: 5.0.2
-* Compatible and tested with WooCommerce 3.5.3
+* Compatible and tested with WooCommerce: 3.5.3
 * Maintenance.

 = Version 1.0.1 - 01-01-2018 =